 The average cost of a funeral in the United States is somewhere between $7,000 and $12,000.

-This includes costs for services such as embalming, casket or urn selection, visitation or viewing arrangements, transportation to the cemetery and burial plot fees.
+This includes costs for services such as embalming or cremation, casket or urn selection, visitation or viewing arrangements, transportation to the cemetery and burial plot fees.